top of page

 Use rugs: Rugs can define spaces and make them look larger.
 A rug can anchor a seating area and make it look like a separate room within a room.
 I highly recommend the Ruggable brand as they are machine washable!

 Use furniture that can be tucked away: Consider using furniture that can be easily tucked away when not in use, such as a foldable table or a Murphy bed.
 This will free up valuable floor space and make the room appear larger.
-I have this table in my office and it can also be used in my kitchen for food or at my couch for working.
+I have this table in my office and it can also be used in my kitchen for food or by my couch for working.
 And it's under $50!

 Use floating shelves: Floating shelves can add storage and display space without taking up valuable floor space.
 They also give the illusion of more space because they don't touch the ground.